 Hasan explained how he likes to keep the recipe simple so that the flavours of the chutneys and raitas and other sides that the kebabs are served with don’t have to compete with each other.

-So true!
 Try this recipe and serve the lamb seekh kebabs with a few fresh raitas or chutneys and you’ll most certainly be glad you read this post.

 Before you start, however I’d like to draw your attention to the picture below of the raw lamb mince.

 Can you see where the meat has been smashed against the bottom of the bowl?
 This is what Hasan calls “lace” and it is very important to do this to achieve the right texture.

 While preparing the meat, Hasan worked the mince as if he were kneading dough.